 - 13.17.
-Workers should undertake the following actions: - (a) Quickly recognize an abnormal situation that might constitute an emergency and implement the appropriate emergency procedures;
+In the case of an event involving a gamma or neutron radioactive source, workers should undertake the following actions: - (a) Quickly recognize an abnormal situation that might constitute an emergency and implement the appropriate emergency procedures; - (b) Remain calm and move away from the radioactive source, and ensure that any other workers in the vicinity are evacuated and informed that there might be an emergency; - (c) Inform the radiation protection officer of the operating organization; - (d) Measure the neutron and/or gamma radiation dose rates and record any doses measured by active personal dosimeters;

-- (b) Remain calm and move away from the radioactive source, and ensure that any other workers in the vicinity are evacuated and informed that there might be an emergency; - (c) Inform the radiation protection officer of the operating organization; - (d) Measure the neutron and/or gamma radiation dose rates and record any doses measured by active personal dosimeters; - (e) Confirm, establish or re-establish controlled area barriers on the basis of dose rate reference levels, consistent with regulatory requirements and the emergency plan and procedures; - (f) Prevent access to the controlled area; - (g) Maintain surveillance of the controlled area; - (h) Inform the relevant authorities (and the client, if the emergency occurs at the client's site) and seek assistance as prescribed in the emergency plan and procedures. - 13.18.
-The radiation protection officer should undertake the following actions: - (a) Plan a specific course of action on the basis of previously established emergency procedures, taking care to minimize doses that might be received as a result of this course of action. - (b) Move to a location away from the controlled area and rehearse the planned course of action before entering the controlled area to implement the emergency plan. - (c) Implement the planned course of action to the extent that training, equipment, the actual situation and authorizations allow; under no circumstances should the source come into contact with the hands or other parts of the body. - (d) If the course of action taken is unsuccessful, leave the controlled area and consider the next course of action while maintaining surveillance of the controlled area. - (e) Call for technical assistance, if necessary, from a qualified expert or from the manufacturer of the source and/or well logging equipment, as appropriate.
-Such assistance may form part of the emergency plan and procedures, in which case it should be planned and agreed upon between the various parties in advance.

-- (f) When the situation has been brought under control and the source is safe, investigate the emergency, and estimate the doses received. - (g) Return personal dosimeters to the dosimetry service for rapid assessment. - (h) Arrange for any damaged or malfunctioning equipment to be repaired by the manufacturer or arrange for a qualified expert to undertake a detailed examination and repair prior to any reuse. - (i) Prepare an accident report and notify the regulatory body, in accordance with regulatory requirements.
+- (e) Confirm, establish or re-establish controlled area barriers on the basis of dose rate reference levels, consistent with regulatory requirements and the emergency plan and procedures; - (f) Prevent access to the controlled area; - (g) Use necessary personal protective equipment; - (h) Maintain surveillance of the controlled area; - (i) Inform the relevant authorities (and the client, if the emergency occurs at the client's site) and seek assistance as prescribed in the emergency plan and procedures. - 13.18.
+In the case of an event involving a gamma or neutron radioactive source, the radiation protection officer should undertake the following actions: - (a) Plan and implement a specific course of action on the basis of previously established emergency plans and procedures, taking care to minimize doses that might be received as a result of this course of action. - (b) Move to a location away from the controlled area and rehearse the planned course of action before entering the controlled area to implement the emergency plan. - (c) Implement the planned course of action to the extent that training, equipment, the actual situation and authorizations allow; under no circumstances should the source come into contact with the hands or other parts of the body. - (d) If the course of action taken is unsuccessful, leave the controlled area and consider the next course of action while maintaining surveillance of the controlled area. - (e) Call for technical assistance, if necessary, from a qualified expert or from the manufacturer of the source and/or well logging equipment, as appropriate.
+Such assistance may form part of the emergency plan and procedures, in which case it should be planned and agreed upon between the various parties in advance. - (f) When the situation has been brought under control and the source is safe, investigate the emergency and estimate the doses received. - (g) Return personal dosimeters to the dosimetry service for rapid assessment. - (h) Arrange for any damaged or malfunctioning equipment to be repaired by the manufacturer or arrange for a qualified expert to undertake a detailed examination and repair before any reuse. - (i) Prepare a report and notify the regulatory body, in accordance with regulatory requirements.